-The Fire Chief, with the approval of the Board of Selectmen, may enact emergency regulations where deemed necessary for public safety, fire prevention or life safety.
-Prior to its enactment, an emergency regulation shall be posted in three (3) public places, require a public hearing, comply with the other requirements of Article XXIII of the General Bylaws, and be approved by the Board of Selectmen.
+The Fire Chief, with the approval of the Select Board members, may enact emergency regulations where deemed necessary for public safety, fire prevention or life safety.
+Prior to its enactment, an emergency regulation shall be posted in three (3) public places, require a public hearing, comply with the other requirements of Article XXIII of the General Bylaws, and be approved by the Select Board members.